madMonKAY/youtube-to-resolve-Windows/README.md

 1. Download the lua file and copy it into `C:\ProgramData\Blackmagic Design\DaVinci Resolve\Fusion\Scripts\Comp`
 2. Ensure that yt-dlp and ffmpeg are installed and available in your system's PATH.
-3. In Davinci Resolve go to: `Workspace > Scripts > ytdlp-Resolve
+3. In Davinci Resolve go to: `Workspace > Scripts > Comp > ytdlp-Resolve

 # Changes